 - Geothermal plants have low- to emissions-free operations and relatively modest land footprints.
 The average direct emissions yield of partially open cycle, hydrothermal flash and direct steam electric power plants yield is about 120 g CO2/kWhe.
 This is the weighted average of 85% of the world power plant capacity, according to Bertani and Thain, 2002, and Bloomfield et al., 2003.
 Current binary cycle plants with total reinjection yield less than 1 g CO2/kWhe in direct emissions.
 Emissions from direct use applications are even lower (Fridleifsson et al., 2008).
-Over its full life-cycle (including the manufacture and transport of materials and equipment), CO2-equivalent emissions range from 23-80 g/kWhe for binary plants (based on Frick et al. 2010 and Nill, 2004) and 14-202 g/kWh{thermal} for district heating systems and GHPs (based on Kaltschmitt, 2000).
-This means geothermal resources are environmental impacts of human, energy and material inputs; - Geothermal electric power plants have characteristically high capacity factors; the average for power generation in 2009 is74.5% (67,246 GWh{electric} used from installed capacity of 10.34 GW{electric} in December 2008 based on Bertani, 2010), and modern geothermal power plants exhibit capacity factors greater than 90%.
-This makes geothermal energy well suited for base-load (24/7), dispatchable energy use; - The average estimated 27.5% capacity factor for direct use in 2009 (121.7 TWh{thermal} used from installed capacity of 50.6 GW{thermal} based on Lund, et al., 2010) can be improved with smart grids (as for domestic and industrial solar energy generation), by employing combined heat and power systems, by using geothermal heat absorptive and vapour compression cooling technology, and by expanding the distributed use of geothermal (ground source) heat pump heating and cooling; and - Properly managed geothermal reservoir systems are sustainable for very long term operation, comparable to or exceeding the foreseeable design-life of associated surface plant and equipment. - Displacement of more emissive fossil energy supplies with geothermal energy can also be expected to play a key role in climate change mitigation strategies.
+Over its full life-cycle (including the manufacture and transport of materials and equipment), CO2-equivalent emissions range from 23-80 g/ kWhe for binary plants (based on Frick et al. 2010 and Nill, 2004) and 14-202 g/kWhthermal for district heating systems and GHPs (based on Kaltschmitt, 2000).
+This means geothermal resources are environmentally advantageous and the net energy supplied more than offsets the environmental impacts of human, energy and material inputs; - Geothermal electric power plants have characteristically high capacity factors; the average for power generation in 2009 is74.5% (67,246 GWh{electric} used from installed capac-

+2010), and modern geothermal power plants exhibit capacity factors greater than 90%.
+This makes geothermal energy well suited for base-load (24/7), dispatchable energy use;

+• The average estimated 27.5% capacity factor for direct use in 2009 (121.7 TWh{thermal} used from installed capacity of 50.6 GW{thermal} based on Lund, et al., 2010) can be improved with smart grids (as for domestic and industrial solar energy generation), by employing combined heat and power systems, by using geothermal heat absorptive and vapour compression cooling technology, and by expanding the distributed use of geothermal (ground source) heat pump heating and cooling; and